The Revolution: A Manifesto

 The Revolution: A Manifesto is a New York Times #1 best seller by Republican former U.S. Congressman Ron Paul.
-The work was published on April 30, 2008 by Grand Central Publishing.
+The work was published on April 30, 2008, by Grand Central Publishing.
 According to Paul, the book is based on written notes during his 2008 presidential campaign.
+It presents Paul’s libertarian political philosophy, focusing on themes such as constitutionalism, individual liberty, non-interventionism in foreign policy, sound monetary policy, and limited government.
+The book critiques the expansion of federal authority and advocates for free markets, civil liberties, and a return to the principles outlined by the Founding Fathers.